Day 1:

 Lookout at Cerro de la Cruz Hill

 We start at Cerro de la Cruz Hill, where you will enjoy panoramic views of the city and Strait of Magellan.
-Here, you will have an opportunity to have lunch (not included).
+Here, you will have an opportunity to have lunch at Cafe Sarmiento (not included).

 Plaza de Armas Muñoz Gamero